Battle of the Soyang River: Reinforcing and realigning X Corps

 The new line of the 2nd Division, to be occupied on 19 May, cut Route 24 just below Han'gye on the west and reached across lateral ridges eastward, into what had become enemy territory, through Hill 683 to the village of Nuron-ni (37.764°N 128.164°E), 3 mi above P'ungam-ni.
-General Ruffner assigned the 23rd Infantry to the central sector centered on Hill 683.
+Ruffner assigned the 23rd Infantry to the central sector centered on Hill 683.
 Given the 15th Regimental Combat Team of the 3rd Division by Almond as a replacement for the 38th Infantry's going into Corps' reserve, Ruffner ordered the 15th initially to occupy the P'ungam-ni area as a preliminary to moving forward to the Nuron-ni sector of the line.
 Both the 9th Infantry and the 15th Regimental Combat Team thus faced the prospect of having to fight to gain the line they were to defend, but, once the two regiments were on the line, the 2nd Division would hold good positions looking down into the valley of the Naech'on River, a westward flowing tributary of the Hongch'on.

 To help strengthen the X Corps' eastern sector, Van Fleet at midnight on 18 May ordered the remainder of the 3rd Division eastward from the Seoul area, the 7th Regimental Combat Team to move on 19 May, the 65th Regimental Combat Team on 20 May.
-General Almond directed the division, less its 15th Regimental Combat Team, which was to remain attached to the 2nd Division, to protect X Corps' east flank from enemy attacks out of the sector of the muddled ROK III Corps.
+Almond directed the division, less its 15th Regimental Combat Team, which was to remain attached to the 2nd Division, to protect X Corps' east flank from enemy attacks out of the sector of the muddled ROK III Corps.
 3rd Division commander General Robert H. Soule was initially to concentrate forces at Pangnimni, located on Route 20 15 mi south of Soksa-ri, then reconnoiter and set up blocking positions in the Soksa-ri area.

 From Hoengsong, where 3rd Division headquarters had set up on moving east with the 15th Regimental Combat Team, Soule moved a tactical command post group to the Pangnim-ni area early on 19 May and sent his reconnaissance company up Route 20 to patrol as far as Hajinbu-ri, 5 mi east of Soksa-ri.
 The company found the road clear and made contact with ROK III Corps' troops in the Hajinbu-ri area.
 On its return run during the afternoon, the company left a platoon in Soksa-ri to watch a mountain road reaching the village from Sangam-ni and Habaejae to the northwest, then moved on to Changp'yong-ni (37.588°N 128.418°E), 6 mi southwest of Soksa-ri.
 There the 3rd Battalion, 7th Infantry, first to arrive from the west, blocked Route 20 and mountain trails coming in from the northwest.
 Reaching the area after dark, the remainder of the 7th Infantry assembled at Ami-don, 5 mi south of Changp'yong-ni.